nilenso/mattermost-slack-mirror-bot/README.md

 - Users are matched by their emails.
 - Slack messages posted by the bot appear to be posted by the matching user.
   But Mattermost messages posted by the bot bear the bot's name.
+- The bot joins all public channels on the Mattermost side automatically but on the Slack side you'll need to invite the bot manually to each channel you want to mirror.
+- If you invite the bot to a public channel on Slack, it will automatically create and/or join the channel with the same name on Mattermost.
+The reverse does not happen because bots can't create or join channels on Slack on their own.
+- For private groups/channels, you'll need to invite the bot on both the sides to start mirroring.